 After 9 seconds, the AL539 was online with my 2014 Audi Allroad, displaying the engine speed, coolant temperature and other items.
 It found my introduced fault and turned off the check-engine light.

 The AL539 includes a padded case, a one-year warranty and PC software.
-If you have electrical problems, this is the best OBD 2 scanner to get.
+If you have electrical problems, this is one of the best OBD 2 scanners to get.

 3. SeekOne SK860